dotmak/dotmak/README.md

 Hi, i'm Spiros Makaronas (dotmak), a Front End developer with tendecies in likely everything regarding tech and computers.

 Currently working as a Front End developer engaging in Rails, Vue & JS.
-In the meantime i'm running my own custom WordPress themes and Eshops for various clients as a Freelancer.
+In the meantime i'm running my own custom WordPress themes and Commerce sites.

 <!---